 Þórhildur: Well, we opened the 10th of June this year, so we are only four months old.
 We didn't have any idea how to make any goals for this year, so we just made our goals based on what the previous restaurant did the last year they were opened.
 With things in mind that they were more popular, had had the time to build their reputation, they had a shorter opening window over the year, and we just passed all our expectations.
 What is most important to us is that people are happy that's how we would like to measure our success regardless of if one person comes or 100 and we've gotten great feedback.
 We also feel like a little family here the whole staff, and that's also a mark of success for us.
-We just wanna keep going.
+We just wanna keep for our staff and for our customers, that's a success.